pathfinder2016/Retro_Tool_Frontend/src/common/images/readme.md

 #Introduce
-> Please input you common js files to here
+> Please input you common image files to here